Steven Universe: Conception

-To prepare for the show's commissioning by Cartoon Network, Sugar began assembling a production crew.
-Jackie Buscarino was engaged as a producer in September 2012 and was tasked with hiring people and supervising the show's crew.
+To prepare for the potential greenlighting of the show, Sugar began assembling a production crew.
+Jackie Buscarino was brought in as a producer in September 2012 and was tasked with hiring people and supervising the show's crew.
 During this period of development, Sugar and her team were moved to a building behind the main Cartoon Network studio and based on the same floor as the crew of The Powerpuff Girls CGI special.
 Some artists who had worked on the special, such as colorist Tiffany Ford and art directors Kevin Dart, Ellie Michalka and Jasmin Lai, were later invited to join the Steven Universe team.
 Cartoon Network also provided Sugar with a list of suggested writers; when she saw Ben Levin and Matt Burnett (former writers for Level Up) on the list she immediately asked them to join her team because she was familiar with their work.
-Freelance artist Danny Hynes, whom the former supervising director Ian Jones-Quartey knew from his own project Lakewood Plaza Turbo, became the show's lead character designer.
+Freelance artist Danny Hynes, whom the supervising director Ian Jones-Quartey knew from his own project Lakewood Plaza Turbo, became the show's lead character designer.
 Steven Sugar was assigned as the background designer after his work on the original pilot, and was assisted by Dart, Michalka, Lai, background painter Amanda Winterston and others.

 During the art presentation, Jones-Quartey, Guy, Hynes and Steven Sugar created artwork that differed from their previous work.
 Jones-Quartey wanted to work with something new, retaining elements of the show's previous project.
 He worked with Elle Michalka, who later took over his role as background painter for the presentation, to create concept art for an "action-comedy" series.
 Around this time, Jones-Quartey added stars to the series' logo because he saw them as a versatile symbol.
-He later said he over-used them, and they were criticized at the art presentation.
+He later said he overused them, and they were criticized for doing so.
 The art presentation's drawings were by Rebecca Sugar, Jones-Quartey, Hynes, Paul Villeco (a writer and storyboard artist) and Steven Sugar.
 Michalka did the painting.
+Cartoon Network executives commissioned the show after the crew's art presentation, and Sugar became the first non-binary person to create a show independently for the network.
+Prior to coming out as non-binary, she was described as the first woman to do so.
+Before a production team had been appointed, Sugar tried to alter elements of the show's plot and developed the character's identity so her crew would have the creative freedom to implement their own ideas, like she did when she worked for Adventure Time.